bwsw/sj-platform/SJDocs/source/Tutorial.rst

    Engines are necessary for modules as they handle data flow making it into streams.

    An **engine** is required to start a module.
-A module can not process data without an engine (that is a .jar file containing required configuration settings).
+A module can not process data without an engine.
+It is a .jar file for each type of modules that determins the way of data flow transformation into streams and back to the flow.
 In fact, this is a framework that launches a module.

 .. figure:: _static/engine.png
    :scale: 110%